Evidence before adoption.

 Network Needs

-Allow the Atomency domain, font CDN if used by the site skin, and any analytics domain the school approves.
+Allow the Atomency domain and font CDN if used by the site skin.
+Core lab evidence and analytics stay local to the browser.

 Accessibility and Performance Targets